department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 ## Recruitment

 ### Recruitment approach
-We will recruit Veterans for this research using the lean maximum variation strategy and leveraging Perigean to recruit participants.
+We will recruit Veterans for this research using and leveraging Perigean to recruit participants.
 We will request partipants with critera that were not covered in the studies conduced on 10-10EZ in the past year ([10-10EZ short form usability](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/research/Short%20form%20usability-June%202022/research-findings.md#who-this-study-excludes)).